sedouard/flocker/docs/reference/glossary.rst

 .. _container-definition:

 Container
-   A virtual environment comprising an application and its dependencies.
+   A Docker container - a virtual environment consisting of an application and its dependencies.
    It isolates processes on the host operating system and uses the host kernel.

 .. _client-definition: